Clean-CaDET/ML-code-smell-CSharp/README.md

 * [Long Method](https://github.com/Clean-CaDET/ML-code-smell-CSharp/blob/master/Dataset/DataSet_Long%20Method%20-%20Round%203.xlsx)
 * [Large Class](https://github.com/Clean-CaDET/ML-code-smell-CSharp/blob/master/Dataset/DataSet_Large%20Class%20-%20Round%203.xlsx).

-We prepare our experiment by dividing the dataset into the training (80%) and test (20%) datasets via a stratified random sampling strategy (Jupyter notebooks https://github.com/Clean-CaDET/ML-code-smell-CSharp/blob/master/Dataset/Large_Class_prepare_dataset.ipynb and https://github.com/Clean-CaDET/ML-code-smell-CSharp/blob/master/Dataset/Long_Method_prepare_dataset.ipynb) and save the train and test potrions to the picke files.
+We prepare our experiment by dividing the dataset into the training (80%) and test (20%) datasets via a stratified random sampling strategy (Jupyter notebooks https://github.com/Clean-CaDET/ML-code-smell-CSharp/blob/master/Dataset/Large_Class_prepare_dataset.ipynb and https://github.com/Clean-CaDET/ML-code-smell-CSharp/blob/master/Dataset/Long_Method_prepare_dataset.ipynb) and save the train and test portions to the pickle files.

 A detailed description of the dataset, its collection, and annotation procedure is presented in the paper Luburić, N., Prokić, S., Grujić, K.G., Slivka, J., Kovačević, A., Sladić, G. and Vidaković, D., 2021.
 Towards a systematic approach to manual annotation of code smells.